-Encounter billers (FQHCs, RHCs, and Tribes) should bill MCOs with these codes for managed care clients.
+Encounter billers (FQHCs, RHCs, and Tribes) should bill HCA-contracted MCOs using these codes for Apple Health managed care clients.
 For all FQHCs and those RHCs who reconcile directly with HCA, these claims will be included in the annual reconciliation.

 For those RHCs who receive the full encounter rate, MCOs will ensure these clinics receive their full encounter rate for the above listed services.
-As with all encounter eligible services, RHCs are required to bill a T1015 in addition the above listed CPT codes in order to get the full encounter rate through MCOs.
+As with all encounter eligible services, RHCs are required to bill HCPCS code T1015 in addition the above listed CPT codes in order to get the full encounter rate through MCOs.

 For Tribal Facilities (Direct IHS Clinics, Tribal Clinics, and Tribal FQHCs) - the MCO payment of the encounter rate is scheduled to begin on 04/01/2020 (AI/AN clients) and 07/01/2020 (non-AI/AN clients).
-Until MCO payment of the encounter rate begins - the balance of the encounter rate may be billed to P1 for encounterable services.
+Until MCO payment of the encounter rate begins - the balance of the encounter rate may be billed to ProviderOne for encounterable services.